 There are parking lots available at Lozovac and Skradin entrance.
-The parking lot at Lozovac is free for visitors whereas the parking lot in Skradin costs around 10kn/hour.
-The parking spaces at other entrances are much more limited and these are more likely to be available during off-peak season.
+The parking lot at Lozovac is free for visitors whereas the parking lot in Skradin there are several parking lots the closest one to the entrance costs around 10kn/hour.

 Krka Waterfalls are amazing and worth of visit at any time of year but shoulder-season could be the best time to visit the National Park because it is still not that crowded and the weather is perfect to enjoy the nature.

-Although there is no official luggage storage to be found in Krka National Park, visitors can leave their luggage in Skradin in different travel agencies.
+Although there is no official luggage storage to be found in Krka National Park, visitors can buy luggage storage by different travel agencies in Skradin.

 Bike transport on buses depends exclusively on the bus carrier.
 During summer season most bus companies will not accept bikes because there simply won’t be enough space for it in the luggage compartment.
 However, off-season it is possible to bring a bike if there’s enough space.